simonsobs/sotodlib/docs/g3tsmurf.rst

 G3tSmurf is primarily a database building system for indexing the smurf timestreams and ancillary smurf data to produce the tables necessary for Context and the rest of sotodlib.
 It also includes data loading functionality.
-The most general SO user will not interact much with G3tSmurf, it will build ObsDb, ObsFileDb, and DetDb in the background that will used to load data through Context.
-Those working closely with laboratory, level 1, or level 2 site data will likely be interacting with the databases more directly or using the G3tSmurf loaders.
+The most general SO user will not interact much with G3tSmurf, it will build the ObsDb, ObsFileDb, and DetDb databases in the background.
+These will used to load data through Context.
+Those working closely with laboratory, level 1, or level 2 site data will likely be interacting with the databases more directly and/or using the G3tSmurf loaders.